Sign In / Sign Out

 Graduate Admissions Application

-Personal Statement including your writing background, intended area of specialization, and a brief self-evaluation of recent work (up to 1000 words)
+Personal Statement including your writing background, intended area of specialization, and a brief self-evaluation of recent work (double spaced, up to 3 pages or 750 words)

 Three letters of recommendation

 A Creative Manuscript Sample: up to 20 pages of poetry or 30 pages of prose (prose should be double spaced)

 Please submit all materials for the Teaching Assistant Application packet (complete information available here: Teaching Assistant application packet), including an academic writing sample along with their statement of teaching philosophy

 Note: the Creative Writing Program offers tracks in fiction and poetry; we do not have a creative nonfiction track

 Official academic transcripts must be sent in hard copy to Admission Services Applicant Processing (see below)

 PO Box 871004

 Tempe, AZ 85287-1004

 If sending by FedEx, DHL or UPS: